A unified approach to the performance analysis of caching systems: System assumptions

-To account for temporal locality, in this paper we will consider, whenever possible, the following traffic model which generalizes the classical IRM.
+For the above reasons in this paper we will consider the following traffic model which generalizes the classical IRM.
 The request process for every content $m$ is described by an independent renewal process with assigned inter-request time distribution.
 Let $F_R(m,t)$ be the cdf of the inter-request time $t$ for object $m$.
 The average request rate $\lambda_m$ for content $m$ is then given by $\lambda_m = 1/\int_0^\infty(1-F_R(m,t)) \diff t$.
-Let $\Lambda = \sum_{m = 1}^{M} \lambda_m$ be the global arrival rate of requests at the cache.
+Let $\Lambda = \sum_{m = 1}^{M} \lambda_m$ be the global arrival rate of requests.
 Note that, by adopting an object popularity law analogous to the one considered by the IRM, we also have $\lambda_m = \Lambda p_m$.

-As a particular case, our traffic model reduces to the classical IRM when inter-arrival request times are exponentially distributed, so that requests for object $m$ arrive at the cache according to a homogeneous Poisson process of rate $\lambda_m$.
+As a particular case, our traffic model reduces to the classical IRM when inter-arrival request times are independently, exponentially distributed, so that requests for object $m$ are generated according to a homogeneous Poisson process of rate $\lambda_m$.
 In the following, we will refer to our generalized traffic model as {\em renewal} traffic.